 WHAT IS A DISABILITY?

-According to the Americans with Disabilities Act of 1990 (as amended), "Disability" means, with respect to an individual:
+According to the Americans with Disabilities Act of 1990 (as amended), "Disability" concerning an individual means the following:

 - a physical or mental impairment that substantially limits one or more major life activities of such individual;